SolRacht/WritingComDownloader/README.md

 This will scrape writing.com for stories and save them to your local database.

-Run the docker-compose service `scrape`, supplying the path to the database you created earlier as an environment variable:
+Run the dockercompose service `scrape`, supplying the path to the database you created earlier as an environment variable:

 ```
-DB=/path/to/data.db docker-compose run scrape
+DB=/path/to/data.db dockercompose run scrape
 ```

 ### Rendering HTML